Tinnitus Home Remedies: What Research Shows Actually Helps

 Can tinnitus be cured with home remedies?

-There is currently no universal cure for tinnitus β€” home or otherwise.
+There is currently no universal cure for tinnitus — home or otherwise.
 However, many home strategies can significantly reduce how much tinnitus affects your daily life.
 Sound enrichment, stress management, good sleep habits, and regular exercise are all associated with reduced tinnitus perception in published research.
-Most people who use these approaches consistently report meaningful improvement over time.
+Individual results vary significantly.

 Is ear candling safe for tinnitus?